affaf04/Race-to-the-top/README.md

 # Race-to-the-top
-Project title
+Project title:

 Race to Top Game

 Overview :

-Race to Top is a simple two-player game with the goal of reaching the top of a ladder consisting of 9 steps.
+Race to Top is a simple two-player game with the goal of reaching the top of a stairs consisting of 9 steps.
 The game is played by rolling a dice for each player to determine their steps.
 The player who reaches the 9th step exactly wins the round.
 If a player's steps exceed 9, they must start from the beginning.
 The game continues for 3 rounds, and the player with the most round wins at the end is declared the game winner.
 Live link : https://affaf04.github.io/Race-to-the-top/